FARMGRANT COUNTY PROFILE · PUBLIC USDA DATA

 Local signals from public data: Elevated beginning-producer presence (79 per 100 farms); Elevated women-producer presence (68 per 100 farms).

-FarmGrant Opportunity Score
+FarmGrant Underserved Score

 What drives this score